Blank902/BetaNet/technical-overview.md

 - **Rationale for Deferral:** QUIC introduces significant complexity in protocol handling, dependency management, and fingerprinting ([technical-overview.md:21, 124, 137], [`src/htx/htx.c`](src/htx/htx.c:21, 478)).
 Deferred until HTTP/2/TLS transport is stable.
 - **Risks:** Falling behind on modern transport standards; future integration may require refactoring; potential security and performance gaps.
 - **Trade-offs:** Simpler initial implementation and testing; avoids premature optimization.
 - **Mitigation:** Maintain modular transport abstraction; track QUIC API changes; regression test with QUIC stubs.
+QUIC stubs are clearly marked in code and referenced in documentation.

 ### PQ Hybrid (Post-Quantum)
 - **Rationale for Deferral:** PQ hybrid handshake (Kyber768) is stubbed and gated by feature flag ([technical-overview.md:31, 103, 125], [`src/noise/noise.c`](src/noise/noise.c:5, 35, 229)).
 Deferred due to dependency on external PQ libraries and evolving standards.
 - **Risks:** Delayed PQ readiness; risk of cryptographic agility issues; compliance lag if PQ becomes mandatory.
 - **Trade-offs:** Reduced implementation risk; easier debugging of classical crypto.
-- **Mitigation:** Keep hybrid handshake code paths tested (even as stubs); monitor PQC standardization; plan for rapid integration.
+- **Mitigation:** Hybrid handshake code paths are tested as stubs; PQC standardization is monitored; documentation and code comments reference deferred status and rationale.

 ### Multipath Routing
 - **Rationale for Deferral:** Multipath is API-hooked but only single-path is implemented ([technical-overview.md:24, 16], [`src/path/path.c`](src/path/path.c:93)).
 Deferred due to complexity in path management and lack of real-world multipath scenarios in demo.
 - **Risks:** Architectural drift if multipath is not considered in core logic; missed performance and resilience benefits.
 - **Trade-offs:** Simpler demo and test harness; avoids premature optimization.
-- **Mitigation:** Retain multipath hooks in API; document assumptions; design tests for multipath when feasible.
+- **Mitigation:** Multipath hooks are retained in API; assumptions are documented in code and documentation; design tests for multipath when feasible.

 ### Mixnet Integration
 - **Rationale for Deferral:** Mixnet logic is stubbed in path selection ([technical-overview.md:30], [`src/path/path.c`](src/path/path.c:87, 93, 111, 121, 131)).
 Deferred due to external dependencies and complexity of mixnet routing.
 - **Risks:** Reduced privacy/anonymity; future integration may require changes to path abstraction.
 - **Trade-offs:** Faster initial delivery; avoids dependency on external mixnet infrastructure.
-- **Mitigation:** Keep mixnet stubs and interfaces; monitor mixnet ecosystem; plan for phased integration.
+- **Mitigation:** Mixnet stubs and interfaces are kept in code; documentation references deferred status and phased integration plan.

+### Distributed Replay Tracking
+- **Rationale for Deferral:** Distributed replay tracking is deferred and not yet implemented ([technical-overview.md:191], [`src/boot/boot.c`](src/boot/boot.c:4, 29)).
+Deferred due to complexity and prioritization of core features.
+- **Risks:** Potential replay vulnerabilities in distributed settings; delayed deployment of distributed anti-abuse.
+- **Trade-offs:** Faster delivery of core functionality; avoids premature optimization.
+- **Mitigation:** Modular design allows for future addition; rationale and risks are documented in code and documentation.

 ## 15. Recommendations for Tracking and Mitigating Deferred Feature Risks

 - **Maintain Modular Interfaces:** Ensure all deferred features remain behind clear API boundaries and feature flags to minimize integration friction.